 Learn to pay cash

-Put the focus on finding ways to save
+focus your energy on finding ways to save your money

 Working through a tough time in your life can cause daily stress.
 You can get through this rough patch by using every means to save money.
 This means going food shopping with a list in hand and sticking to it.
 Before heading out to the store you should also check online to see if there are any coupons available for the things you need.
 If you purchase a coffee each morning, limit it to once a week.
 The same goes for eating out, reduce it to once a month.
 You can also contact your cable service provider and change your service to basic for a few months.
 There are so many ways to free up monies each month to pay down your debt and finally get to a point where you actually have money left over, it’s really just a matter of picking the ones that work for you.